With the number of headphones on the market, it has become very easy to get a decent couple of headphones.

 In reality, it is intended to look that you always find more for a high price tag; greater construction, better quality sound, or perhaps additional and splendid accessories.

-Though most of the times this is certainly always true, it is not always true.
+Though most of the time this is certainly always true, it is not always true.

 A good example would be the Surpasses by Dre headphones, which can be overpriced.

-You can get the same or even a better quality headphone for half the price or even less.
+You can get the same or even better quality headphones for half the price or even less.